-In the current year we opted to refine the focus areas to those where we make the most material environmental impact, and de-prioritise some head office targets.
+In the current year we opted material environmental impact, and de-prioritise some head office targets.
 Our environmental efficiency strategy will thus focus on electricity, water, recycling and plastic.
-We also included a supply chain perspective that will focus on ethical sourcing, sustainable fashion and eco labelling, which entails:
+We also included a supply chain perspective that will focus on

-- 1 Ethical sourcing, organic raw materials, sustainable design process, upcycling and recycling of textile waste and green certifications and partners. - 2 Circular thinking around textile waste, plastic and packaging, waste and marketing collateral.
-Brands will also be engaged to drive circularity initiatives and collaborate with partners for impact. - Education by facilitating masterclasses on e.g. circular fashion and design, cause marketing, recycling and upcycling information. - 4 Sustainability innovation driven by exploring industry and supplier collaboration and work with the THINK teams internally to create leading solutions for sustainable business problems.
+- Ethical sourcing, organic design process, upcycling and recycling of textile waste and green - textile waste, plastic and packaging, waste and marketing collateral.
+Brands drive circularity initiatives and collaborate with

+Education by facilitating circular fashion and design, cause marketing, recycling

+Sustainability innovation driven by exploring industry and supplier collaboration and work with the THINK teams internally to create leading

-2018 2019 2020 2021 Scope 1 (this includes emissions from sources owned or controlled by TFG, such as generators or air conditioning units) 4 564 4 672 5 215 3 750 Scope 2 (this includes emissions associated with the consumption of purchased electricity, heat or steam from a source that is not controlled by TFG, for example South African electricity utility, Eskom) 162 192 153 097 166 655 175 863 Scope 3 (this includes indirect emissions, other than purchased electricity, which are relevant to TFG's business activities, for example, business travel, outsourced transportation and paper consumption) 72 598 66 650 75 193 61 216 paper consumption) 72 390 00 030 73 133 01 210 Outside of scope 1 935 2 542 2 743 1 362
+2018 2019 2020 2021 Scope 1 (this includes emissions from sources owned or controlled by TFG, such as generators or air conditioning units) 4 564 4 672 5 215 3 750 Scope 2 (this includes emissions associated with the consumption of purchased electricity, heat or steam from a source that is not controlled by TFG, for example South African electricity utility, Eskom) 162 192 153 097 166 655 175 863 Scope 3 (this includes indirect emissions, other than purchased electricity, which are relevant to TFG's business activities, for example, business travel, outsourced transportation and paper consumption) 72 598 66 650 75 193 61 216 paper consumption) 12 598 00 050 /5 193 01 210 Outside of scope 1 935 2 542 2 743 1 362